 - Supporting local stores like the Spice House (in Chicago's Old Town or in Evanston) and Chicago's many ethnic grocery stores, which are more likely to stock consistently fresh herbs and spices.

-Plan for fresh herbs in 2015
+Plan for fresh herbs

 Of course, fresh herbs are the most desirable of all in the kitchen.
 Serious chefs know that an herb garden, whether pot or plot, is the best way to access the freshest ingredients possible.